-In the unlikely event that there is a national disruption to a day of examinations contingency sessions have been set for the afternoons of 6 and 13 June, and all day on 26 June.
-All exam candidates must be available to sit examinations up to and including Wednesday 26 June 2024.
-Holidays must be planned after this date.
+In the unlikely event that there is a national disruption to a day of exams contingency sessions have been set for the afternoon of 11 June, and all day on 25 June.
+All exam candidates must be available to sit exams up to and including Wednesday 25 June 2025.